6 Resources for When Your Child Is Behind in Math

 6. Read Your Math

-Do you have a reader who excels in all things related to language, but begins to wilt as soon as you pull out numbers?
+Do you have a reader who excels in all things related to language but begins to wilt as soon as you pull out numbers?
 It sounds like you have a right-brained child.
-Your child can probably work wonders with essays, read through books faster than you can buy them, and they likely enjoy trying out new vocabulary.
+Your child can probably work wonders with essays, read through books faster than you can buy them, and enjoy trying out new vocabulary.
 Of course, math might be a different story.
 If this fits your child, you’ll want to check out the Life of Fred series.

-These resources are all very open and go for parents too, so there’s no extra prep there either.
-Being a facilitator for your child’s learning is less about being a perfect teacher, and more about finding the right resources for your child.
+The reason these are all great math skill-boosting options is because they don’t seem like added work.
+These resources are all very open and go for parents, requiring no extra prep.
+Being a facilitator for your child’s learning is less about being a perfect teacher and more about finding the right resources for your child.